 My advice is that you should just say “Khong!
 Cam On!”, which means “No!
 Thanks!” then look somewhere else or walk away before they pull your shirts or nudge you.
 Avoid giving them money or the sign that you are having too much sympathy.
 Most of the beggars are old, disabled and harmless but if you want to do a charity, better look for the orphans or NGOs that work for a cause.

 Last but not least, try to get out of the city center to see more of the country.
 Making local friends is not for everyone but if you want to engage with the local people.
-I wish you travel to Vietnam and have nothing but the wonderful experience.
+Since Vietnam is worth visiting, don’t let the fear avoid you from exploring this beautiful country but to prepare the safety tips before you come.
+I wish you travel to Vietnam and have nothing but a wonderful experience.